-What does the process data tell you? (process data describes the way programs are conducted; provides evidence of participant involvement in programs; answers the question "What did you do for whom?")
+What does the process data tell you?
+Teacher mentors are needed to provide support throughout the school year (process data describes the way programs are More collaborative planning time across grade and content levels has been conducted; provides evidence of participant implemented involvement in programs; answers the Commitment to build community with students, staff and parents Team question "What did you do for whom?") building.
+Most teachers going above and beyond and have a quick response to parent emails.